effectualinc/mcm-auditor-role/README.md

 # Effectual MCM Auditor

 Template to deploy a cross-account role that enables secure access for Effectual MCM Cloud Audit.
+The template will allow you to choose different permissions sets based on AWS's managed policies.

 ## Prerequisites